Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Simulations

 where $\epsilon_{\rm HM12}$ represents the photoheating rate per H~{\sc ii} ion, tabulated in \cite{H&M2012}, and $A$ and $B$ are parameters used to generate models with different thermal histories.

-As the universe evolves towards lower redshifts, the thermal state of the IGM tends to stabilize due to cooling and other inherent physical processes, making it a challenge to produce models with uniformly distributed $T_0$ and $\gamma$ values.
+As the universe evolves towards lower redshifts, the thermal state of the IGM tends to stabilize, making it a challenge to produce models with uniformly distributed $T_0$ and $\gamma$ values.
 For an in-depth discussion on this, refer to \citealt{WaltherM2019}.
-Specifically, crafting models with a low $T_0 (< 10^{3.5}~{\rm K})$ paired with a high $\gamma ( > 1.9)$ at lower redshifts proves particularly daunting.
+Specifically, crafting models with a low $T_0 (< 10^{3.5}~{\rm K})$ paired with a high $\gamma$ value $(> 1.9)$ at lower redshifts proves particularly daunting.
 When lowering the $T_0$ by decreasing the photoheating rates, the cooling resulting from the Hubble expansion starts to play a dominant role, causing $\gamma$ to gravitate towards a value close to 1.6 \citep[as discussed in][]{McQuinn2016}.
 Consequently, the grid representing the interplay between $T_0$ and $\gamma$ assumes an irregular shape, leaving voids in regions characterized by high $\gamma$ and low $T_0$.
-This irregularity also stems from the inherent design of the parameter grid in the \ac{THERMAL} suite, which can be traced back to the thermal state analysis of higher redshifts in \citet[][]{WaltherM2019}.
+This irregularity also stems from the inherent design of the parameter grid in the \ac{THERMAL} suite, which can be traced back to the thermal state analysis of higher redshifts \citep[][]{WaltherM2019}.